Tsarcasm831/z1/README.md

 ## Extra Assets

-Additional models can be downloaded with the provided Node script.
+Additional models, including the roaming fox NPC, can be downloaded with the provided Node script.
 These assets are listed in `extra-assets.json` and will be placed inside the `assets/models/` directory.

 ```bash
 node model_downloader.js
 ```

 The script uses only Node's built‑in modules and will create folders as needed.

+## Changelog Modal and Roaming Foxes

+When the page loads, a modal window displays recent entries from `CHANGELOG.md`.
+The game also features roaming fox NPCs that wander the terrain.
+Make sure you run the asset download script above so the fox models appear.

 ## Project Structure